lobotomoe/blog/content/blog/if/index.md

 ![Apes together strong](apes.jpg)

-But **coordinating is difficult.** Especially the cordination of large groups.
+But **coordinating is difficult.** Especially the cordination of large group of people unfamiliar with each other.
 For many reasons.

 Eliezer Yudkowsky says: